Leicestershire Rural Housing Association manages shared ownership homes in rural locations on behalf of emh.

 Where we have shared ownership homes

-We have shared ownership homes in villages across rural Leicestershire
+We manage shared ownership homes in villages across rural Leicestershire

 Take a look at all the villages where we have shared ownership homes.
 This is a list of where we have homes, not a list of available or vacant homes.